LeoVacher/LeoVacher.github.io/_pages/mywork.md

 ### Using Euclid to probe gravity

-I am also a member of the Euclid consortium, in which I investigate how this large cosmological survey can be used to probe the possible variations of the fundamental constants [Euclid collaboration (in prep)]
+I am also a member of the Euclid consortium, in which I investigate how this large cosmological survey can be used to probe the possible variations of the fundamental constants.
+In particular, we investigate how a varying fine structure constant can impact Euclid's observables as the matter power spectrum.
+Our results will be published soon in a collaboration paper [Euclid collaboration (in prep)].